wmay/euc-safety/_guides/impact.md

 *Abrasion resistance and sliding.* Hard shells can protect against damage from a punishing brush against asphalt.
 Since the shells are relatively slippery, they also make it easier for the pad to stay in place in a fall.
-These are the primary reasons why skateboard pads have hard shells.
+These are the primary reasons why skate pads have hard shells.

 *Penetration resistance.* Hard shells can also prevent sharp objects from penetrating through the pad, and distribute their impact across a larger surface